LERCAutomation/DataSearches-UserGuide/setup/setup.rst

 Installing the tool in ArcGIS is straightforward.
 There are a few different ways it can be installed:

+1. Installation through Windows Explorer.
-1. The simplest way is to open Windows Explorer and double-click on the ESRI Add-in file for the data searches tool (:numref:`figInstallTool`).
-Installation will begin after confirming you wish to install the tool on the dialog that appears (:numref:`figConfirmInstall`).
-Once it is installed, it will become available to add to the ArcGIS interface as a button.
+	- Open Windows Explorer and double-click on the ESRI Add-in file for the data searches tool (:numref:`figInstallTool`).
+	- Installation will begin after confirming you wish to install the tool on the dialog that appears (:numref:`figConfirmInstall`).
+	- Once it is installed, it will become available to add to the ArcGIS interface as a button.

 .. note::
 	In order for this process to work all running ArcMap sessions must be closed.
 The tool will not install or install incorrectly if there are copies of ArcMap running.